LPology/Bootstrap-IE7Fix/README.md

 Adds IE7 support to Bootstrap 3.

 * Adds IE7-specific formatting to Bootstrap components and HTML elements
-* Fixes IE hasLayout bug with zoom
-* Applies IE inline hack to fix the inline-block bug
+* Includes bug fixes for the usual suspects: hasLayout, inline-block bug, z-index bug., etc
 * VM tested for most reliability

 ### How to Use ###